Karthi-DStech/Microsoft-Certifications/README.md

 - **DP-100:** **Designing and Implementing a Data Science Solution on Azure -** Validating the skills necessary to run data science projects and work with Azure Machine Learning.

+- **AI-102:** Designing and Implementing an Azure AI Solution - Demonstrating proficiency in designing and implementing AI solutions on Microsoft Azure.

+<h3>Microsoft Certification Transcript</h3>
+Additionally, you'll find my Microsoft Certification Transcript file, which provides a comprehensive overview of all my certifications and achievements.
+Feel free to review this document for a detailed breakdown of my certifications.

 <h3>Contact</h3>
 Should you have any questions or would like to discuss the certifications and what I've learned in more detail, feel free to reach out to me.